One of America's Most Popular Satirical Novelists

 "a relentlessly sane voice in a hurricane of hypocrisy, hokum and hype." - Dave Barry

-Carl Hiaasen's novels—only slightly more outrageous than his journalism, but just—has earned him praise as one of America's finest satirical novelists, and has sold millions.
+Carl Hiaasen's novels—only slightly more outrageous than his journalism, but just—have earned him praise as one of America's finest satirical novelists, and have sold millions.
 He shares true though almost unbelievable stories about the sleaze, the quirkiness—and, yes, the perseverance—that underlie life in South Florida.
 In the tradition of the best satirists, his scathing critiques are wrapped in relatable humor and ring true with insight into the desperation, the audacity, and the hope intrinsic to human nature.

 Meet twenty-two-year-old Cherry Pye (nee Cheryl Bunterman), a pop star since she was fourteen—and about to attempt a comeback from her latest drug-and-alcohol disaster.